-Protect Papayago Rescue House, Inc. Customer, Partners and Suppliers
+Protect Papayago Rescue House, Inc. Customers, Partners, and Suppliers

-Customer, partners or suppliers should not be cited or obviously referenced without their approval.
-Never identify a customer, partner or supplier by name without permission and never discuss confidential details of a customer engagement.
+Customers, partners, or suppliers should not be cited or obviously referenced without their approval.
+Never identify a customer, partner, or supplier by name without permission and never discuss confidential details of a customer engagement.
 It is acceptable to discuss general details about kinds of projects and to use nonidentifying pseudonyms for a customer (e.g., Customer 123) so long as the information provided does not violate

 any non-disclosure agreements that may be in place with the customer or make it easy for someone to identify the customer.